osmlab/atlas-checks/docs/checks/waterbodyAndIslandSizeCheck.md

             // Multipolygon Island Relations
             if (member.getRole().equals(RelationTypeTag.MULTIPOLYGON_ROLE_INNER))
             {
-                if (surfaceAreaMeters < this.islandMinimumArea)
+                if (surfaceAreaMeters < this.islandMinimumArea
+                        || surfaceAreaKilometers > this.islandMaximumArea)
 ...
             }

             // Multipolygon water body Relations
             if (member.getRole().equals(RelationTypeTag.MULTIPOLYGON_ROLE_OUTER))
             {
+                if (surfaceAreaMeters < this.waterbodyMinimumArea
-                if (surfaceAreaKilometers > this.waterbodyMaximumArea)
+                        || surfaceAreaKilometers > this.waterbodyMaximumArea)
 ...
             }
         }